aiven/aiven-docs/docs/products/opensearch/howto/sample-dataset.md

 It is possible to index values either one by one or by using a bulk operation.
-Because we have a file containing a long list of recipes we\'ll use a bulk operation.
+Because we have a file containing a long list of recipes we'll use a bulk operation.
 A bulk endpoint expects a request in a format of a list where an action and an optional document are followed one after another: